kaloyanhrstov/Towns/README.md

 Code for the Git and GitHub Exercise

 # Roles
-  - Kaloyan takes the role of "Editor"
+  - Kaloyan73 takes the role of "Editor"
-  - Kaloyan takes the role of "Shufler"
+  - Kaloyan73 takes the role of "Shufler"
-  - Kaloyan takes the role of "Styler"
+  - Kaloyan73 takes the role of "Styler"